Pope Leo XIV gives first major address at inauguration attended by thousands

 The pontiff appeared thoughtful as he held a hand over his chest as a part of the Gospel was chanted in Greek during the mass, later smiling and nodding as he was applauded by the crowds.

+He said: “I would like that our first great desire be for a united church, a sign of unity and communion, which becomes a leaven for a reconciled world.

+“In this our time, we still see too much discord, too many wounds caused by hatred, violence, prejudice, the fear of difference, and an economic paradigm that exploits the Earth’s resources and marginalises the poorest.”

-He said: “The heart of the gospel is the love of God that makes us brothers and sisters.
+He added: “The heart of the gospel is the love of God that makes us brothers and sisters.

 “With my predecessor, Leo XIII, we can ask ourselves today, if this criterion were to prevail in the world, would not every conflict cease and peace return?